-- 2.1 Chief Officers: Statutory and non-statutory Chief Officers of the County Council, all of whom report to the Chief Executive as the Head of the Authority's paid service.
-This definition is based on the interpretation provided in the Localism Act with reference to the Local Government and Housing Act 1989. - 2.2 The Localism Act specifies that the Monitoring Officer is also included.
+- 2.1.
+Chief Officers: Statutory and non-statutory Chief Officers of the County Council, all of whom report to the Chief Executive as the Head of the Authority's paid service.
+This definition is based on the interpretation provided in the Localism Act with reference to the Local Government and Housing Act 1989. - 2.2.
+The Localism Act specifies that the Monitoring Officer is also included.
 This Officer is paid at Assistant Director level.
-(See paragraph 2.3, below). - 2.3 Deputy Chief Officers: All posts reporting directly to a Chief Officer, whether paid on Deputy Chief Officer pay bands or Assistant Directors paid on Local Managerial Grades.
-This definition is based on the interpretation provided in the Localism Act with reference to the Local Government and Housing Act 1989. - 2.4 Lowest-paid employees: all staff paid on the lowest salary point of the local single status pay spine (which is the same as the lowest point of the national (NJC) pay spine); currently £12,145 per annum for full time staff.
-All non-managerial local government employees are paid on a pay spine which commences at this level hence the selection of this point as the lowest salary point. - 2.5 The Localism Act defines remuneration as including; salary under a contract of employment or payments made under a contract for services, bonuses, charges, fees or allowances, any benefits in kind, any enhancement to pension entitlement and any amounts payable on the Chief Officer ceasing to hold office. - 2.6 The publication of the 'pay multiple' as a determinant of the relationship between the pay of Chief Officers and that of the rest of the workforce was recommended by the Hutton report on Fair pay.
+(See paragraph 2.3, below). - 2.3.
+Deputy Chief Officers: All posts reporting directly to a Chief Officer, whether paid on Deputy Chief Officer pay bands or Assistant Directors paid on Local Managerial Grades.
+This definition is based on the interpretation provided in the Localism Act with reference to the Local Government and Housing Act 1989. - 2.4.
+Lowest paid employees: all staff paid on the lowest salary point of the local single status pay spine; currently (December 2015) £13,660 per annum for full time staff.
+All non-managerial employees are paid on a pay spine which commences at this level, hence the selection of this point as the lowest salary point. - 2.5.
+The Localism Act defines remuneration as including; salary under a contract of employment or payments made under a contract for services, bonuses, charges, fees or allowances, any benefits in kind, any enhancement to pension entitlement and any amounts payable on the Chief Officer ceasing to hold office.

+2.6.
+The publication of the 'pay multiple' as a determinant of the relationship between the pay of Chief Officers and that of the rest of the workforce was recommended by the Hutton report on Fair pay.
 This is a calculation in the form of a ratio between the median average earnings across the organisation and the highest paid employee.
 The pay multiple will be published on the County Council website and monitored annually.